lclarkmichalek/site/content/post/topgun.md

 basically anything.
 The most important time to deploy is as soon as possible after an incident.

 Without confidence, you stop deploying frequently.
 Your bugs build up.
-You get bigger releases.
+You have more changes per release.
 You have more failures.
 Your confidence gets worse.
-When something goes wrong in your team, make sure that your plans include checking people's confidence in the aftermath, and taking remidatial actions if neccesary.
+When something goes wrong in your team, make sure that your plans include checking people's confidence in the aftermath, and taking remedial actions if necessary.

 ### On teamwork